ulrischa/js_to_bookmarklet_action/README.md

 ![actions](https://github.com/user-attachments/assets/7a9135e0-1a2e-4658-8bca-f6bf757c800e)

-To use this Action, add it to your workflow file:
+To use this Action, add it to your workflow file.
+And change the path to your disired files and the selector in the html

 ```yaml
 name: Test Bookmarklet Generator